lingyielia/PUI2017_lz1714/HW9_lz1714/review_from_lz1714_to_ses515.md

 #### AESTHETIC:
 * The green represents health trees, yellow means fair, and warning color red means poor.
 The colors are consistent with our common sense on good, fair, and poor.
-* I might also want to sort these five bars ascending or descending by tree count, so that it would be even more easier to read.
+* I might also recommend to sort these five bars ascending or descending by tree count, so that it would be even more easier to read.

 #### HONESTY:
 * The figure is honest in regard to the value because the y axis starts from zero and records the absolute counts of trees.